Yandex Cloud

 In this tutorial, we use the UserGate NGFW configuration with basic firewall and NAT rules.

-Learn more about the UserGate NGFW features in the official documentation.
+Learn more about what UserGate NGFW can do in the vendor’s documentation.

 2. On the Yandex Cloud Billing page, make sure you have a billing account linked and it has the ACTIVE or TRIAL_ACTIVE status.
 If you do not have a billing account, create one and link a cloud to it.